tyqualters/sway-nvidia-guide/README.md

 To update applications installed with `paru`, simply run `paru`.

 There are also applications you can install that have the ability to change the screen resolution at runtime.

+### Audio

+You should not need to do any specific configuring for proper audio.
+The Arch Linux installer (assuming you followed my guide) would have already configured it and installed `pavucontrol`.
+If you want to change your output/input device and/or the volume, simply run `pavucontrol` and it will pop up a GUI application for configuration.

 ### Trying out Sway